Few things are as uncomfortable as sitting for an extended amount of time at work while dealing with sciatica.

 Amazon Commercial Ergonomic

-Amazon has really hit a homerun with this ergonomically designed chair, making it one of the good office chair for sciatica options on the market right now.
+Amazon has really hit a homerun with this ergonomically designed chair, making it one of the good office chair options on the market right now.

 Adhering to all industry ergonomic design standards (including BIFMA G1 as well as ANSI/HFES 100), there’s a lot of dynamic posture potential in this chair that helps you push back against back pain, hip pain, sciatica, and “dead leg” issues.